-Even before he was born, doctors diagnosed Harrison with hypoplastic left heart.
+Even before he was born, doctors diagnosed Harrison with congenital heart disease.
 This rare congenital heart defect means that half of the heart is critically underdeveloped.

 For this reason, Harrison had to undergo a number of heart surgeries before he turned four years old.
 That’s when wish granting volunteers first visited Harrison and his family to see what his wish would be.